 Copies of all documentation specified herein will be recorded and maintained in accordance with the District records retention policy.

-No expenditure shall be made which will cause the aggregate expenditures in the budget category to exceed the budget for that category without authorization by the Board of Managers.
+No expenditure shall be made which will cause the aggregate expenditures in the budget category which covers such expenditures to exceed the budget for that category without authorization by the Board.

 Use of District property